 Are there any natural antibacterial materials that actually work for hand soaps?

-Unfortunately, there is no truly proven natural material that work as an antibiotic hand soap.
-Lavender essential oil is often considered as a natural ingredient in soaps because there are claims that it has antibacterial, anti-fungal, and therapeutic properties.
+Unfortunately, there is no truly proven natural material that works as an antibiotic hand soap.
+Lavender essential oil is often considered a natural ingredient in soaps because there are claims that it has antibacterial, anti-fungal, and therapeutic properties.
 There is anecdotal evidence that showcases the biological activity of lavender oil, which may suggest its antibacterial properties; however, there is no substantial evidence that proves this to be true.
 While there is scientific evidence that lavender essential oil has the potential to be used as an antibacterial agent against pathogenic agents found in pet turtles, much of the evidence available has [been] shown to be inconclusive to suggest that lavender essential oil can act as a natural antibacterial when used as a hand wash.

 However, this does not negate the existence of natural antibacterial materials.
 Garlic, for example, contains allicin which has been proven to provide antibacterial activity when digested.
-Also, honey is a natural antibacterial product that has been proven to fight against wound infections because of its high sugar content, acidity levels, and bacteriostatic factors when applied on topical wounds.
-Virgin coconut oil has also been proven to fight against a bacteria in the mouth called Streptococcus mutans, when gargled.
+Also, honey is a natural antibacterial product that has been proven to fight against wound infections because of its high sugar content, acidity levels, and bacteriostatic factors when applied to topical wounds.
+Virgin coconut oil has also been proven to fight against a bacteria in the mouth called Streptococcus mutans when gargled.